saucelabs/check-my-repo/README.md

 **Please note** that, as Actions are planned to run once a day on cron: '0 0 * * *' time, or when a push is made to the main branch, you need to wait until your organization/ user information is updated in the page.

 It is designed to be as neutral as possible and comply with A11y accessibility guidelines.
 But, of course, you can modify all you want, it is open sourced under MIT license.
-Check  [How to Configure]() file to know how to do it.
+Check  [How to Configure](#HOW-TO-CONFIGURE) file to know how to do it.

-## Command Line Step By Step & Running Locally
+## Command Line Step By Step & Running It Locally

 1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) [this project](https://github.com/saucelabs/check-my-repo)